909-915 Twelfth Street

 I am wondering about the added congestion to London Street.
 As you know, London Street is a designated bike route; however, it is dangerously busy, especially during rush hour.
 Have you consider the affects of adding 60+ more vehicles will have on the area?
 Also, have you considered the implications of having a parking garage entrance going into the lane off of 12th street.
 It is extremely tight and busy now, I can’t imagine the congestion to the neighbourhood should more cars be added.

-JM asked about 3 years ago
+JM asked almost 4 years ago

 Thank you for providing your comments and concerns regarding the application at 909-915 Twelfth Street.